brookhong/Surfingkeys/README.md

 ![tabs_omnibar](https://cloud.githubusercontent.com/assets/288207/10544630/1fbdd02c-7457-11e5-823c-14411311c315.png)

-If you prefer to use omnibar always, add below line to your settings:
+If you prefer to use omnibar always, use below mapping:

+    mapkey(' ', 'Choose a tab with omnibar', 'Normal.openOmnibar(OpenTabs)');

+which works same as:

     settings.tabsThreshold = 0;

-or change the mapkey:

-    mapkey(' ', 'Choose a tab with omnibar', 'Normal.openOmnibar(OpenTabs)');

 ## Edit your own settings